Given Americans love affair with boxing, pro-wrestling and now the UFC I thought it was time to host my very own small biz smackdown.

 I recommend having regularly scheduled calls or even face to face meetings if you live in the same city.
 They don’t have to be often, even once a month should be enough.

-Plan to discuss past and pending decisions around pricing and sales efforts.
-While you are there to represent “the other side”, don’t be offended if your partner does not always follow your advice.
-The idea is to get each other thinking through all sides of the issue before reaching a decision.
+Prepare to talk about past and upcoming decisions regarding pricing and sales strategies.
+Even though you are there to represent “the other side,” don’t take it personally if your partner doesn’t always take your advice.
+The goal is to encourage each other to consider all aspects of the issue before making a decision.

 Are you happy to see my cage match is more like those faux sumo wrestling events, with big padded costumes?